Grenville Christian College: Abuse allegations and lawsuits

 In September 2007, the Ontario Provincial Police began investigating two former headmasters who were also Anglican priests.
 The chair of the school's Board of Directors and the Bishop of the Diocese of Ontario denied that the school was ever formally affiliated with the Anglican Church of Canada.
 Anglican priests and bishops, had often officiated at the school's chapel services, as did representatives of other denominations.
 The school chose to fly the Anglican flag.

 Since the school's closing, some former students have claimed punishments by silence and separation ("Discipline"), a form of internal suspension, as well as being woken in the middle of the night by having bright light shone in their faces and being interrogated about their alleged "sins".
 The former co-publisher of a local newspaper, The Recorder & Times, has stated that his newspaper became aware of allegations of religious cult practices at Grenville Christian College in the late 1980s, but was unable to convince anyone to publicize the story.
 The paper was also threatened with libel action by a Bay Street law firm.

 In 2007, the acting chairman of the school's Board of Directors formally apologized to students who felt they had been abused at any time in the school's history.
 That same year, former students filed a class action lawsuit against Grenville, its principals, Farnsworth and Haig, and the Diocese of Ontario, claiming abuse of students.
 A second amended lawsuit was filed in January 2008.

 In November 2008, following an investigation, the Ontario Provincial Police announced that there would be no charges laid involving the historical abuse allegations.

 In 2012, Justice Perell dismissed all the claims against the Diocese, holding that "Grenville Christian College was the enterprise of Fathers Haig and Farnsworth, and the Diocese ... had no power or control or legal right to intervene in the operation of the school".
 The action as against Grenville, Farnsworth and Haig was allowed to proceed.

 In February 2020, after a trial that spanned two months, former students won their class action lawsuit against the college, which was ordered to pay punitive damages.

 In 2021, The CBC Television program The Fifth Estate aired a documentary on the school and the abuse allegations, as well as airing another documentary the following year with new allegations.

+Post-Closure

+Since 2007's closure, The Grenville Christian College's campus remains largely abandoned, and the property has been sold to different owners multiple times.
+In 2013 the property was attempted to be rezoned to turn the campus into artist lofts & boutique stores.
+In 2019 This project was abandoned, and the campus was then sold to a Vancouver-based Chinese international school chain.
+There have been other attempts to sell off the property since then, and as of 2026 most of the buildings remain abandoned.